 I had spend three years ‘wondering in the wilderness’.
-My first marriage ended in divorce fifteen years ago and I went through what people commonly call ‘a crisis of faith’.
-(I was just plain old backslidden) I was so angry and hurt at God, at the church and just at life in general.
+My first marriage ended in divorce fifteen years ago, after which I went through what people commonly call ‘a crisis of faith’.
+I was so angry and hurt at God, at the church and just at life in general.
 So for three years I used the old “I’m fine with God, but I don’t ‘do’ church” excuse.

 God, in His loving kindness, never stopped pursuing me.
 Wooing me back to Himself.

 I came back to Him – sort of.
 I deliberately chose a church that I knew was not open to moving in the gifts of the Holy Spirit.
 Looking back, I realise it was because I just didn’t want to allow God to get too close.
 It felt safer to go to a church where I could plod along week after week, not bother to build any relationships, connect with anyone (even the Lord!)
 Warm a pew for an hour and go home.
 Duty done.
 As though I were somehow doing the Lord a favour.

 Don’t get me wrong, the people were lovely – friendly and welcoming, and I’m not in any way diminishing that type of church, but all my Christian life apart from that short time, I have been part of church where the Holy Spirit has been given the freedom to move and speak and where the worship has been vibrant.

 Every now and then there would be a tiny ‘taste’ of what I had known before.
 Even in the more conservative churches God moves and breathes His life and there are people who are open to hearing Him.
 Once in a while there would be a line in one of the old fashioned Hymns that would break through the gigantic wall I’d built around my heart and I’d find myself fighting back the tears.

 I existed like this for about a year.